deep-introspection/101nights/README.md

 :heavy_check_mark: extract and format all the dreams (dream.txt)

-:heavy_check_sign: extract and format all daily logs (daily-logs.txt)
+:heavy_check_mark: extract and format all daily logs (daily-logs.txt)

 :heavy_minus_sign: read XMLs for the "incepted" messages